-To conclude, committees should evaluate faculty candidates holistically not only for scientific contributions (e.g., publications stemming from research grants), but also seek well-rounded individuals who will serve as good advisors and community members.
-Although there have been small disturbances to the academic system calling for change (Montgomery 2021, Nocco et al. 2021) or support for HEGs (Maas et al. 2020, Tseng et al. 2020) (Fig. 1A) we urge the ivory tower to use the pandemic disturbance to finally move beyond its overemphasis on publication totals as an almost singular metric of scientific success (Brischoux and Angelier 2015)(Fig. 1B).
-We propose moving to a new stable state (Beisner et al. 2003) of comprehensively assessing trainee contributions to the 'ecosystem' by including service, teaching, mentorship, and JEDI initiatives (Fig. 1D).
-In transitioning to a new stable state, the academic 'ecosystem' could become more inclusive, vibrant (Hansen et al. 2018), and resilient to future disturbances and perturbations.
+To conclude, committees should evaluate faculty candidates holistically, not only placing outsized attention on scientific contributions (e.g., publications stemming from research grants), but also seek well-rounded individuals who will serve as good advisors and community members.
+Although there have been perturbations to the academic system calling for change (Montgomery 2021, Nocco et al. 2021) or support for HEGs (Maas et al. 2020, Tseng et al. 2020; Fig. 1A) we urge the ivory tower to use the pandemic disturbance to permanently move beyond its overemphasis on publication totals as an almost singular metric of scientific success (Brischoux and Angelier 2015; Fig. 1B).
+We propose moving to a new stable state (Beisner et al. 2003) of comprehensively assessing trainee contributions to the academic ecosystem by including service, teaching, mentorship, and JEDI initiatives (Fig. 1D).
+In transitioning to a new stable state, the academic ecosystem could become more inclusive, vibrant (Hansen et al. 2018), and resilient to future disturbances.

 Acknowledgements

-Thank you to the 342 trainees that answered our call for survey responses about writing.
+Thank you to the trainees that answered our call for survey responses about writing.
 We would not have any data without you.
 We also thank the Yale StatLab at the Marx Science and Social Science Library for feedback on survey design.
 J. Monk, N. Harris, S. Gámez, L. Baik, K. McConnell, C. Wilkinson, and M. McCary provided helpful feedback on earlier versions of the manuscript.
+Finally, we would like to thank the editor and two anonymous reviewers for their thoughtful feedback on our manuscript.

 FIGURES AND TABLES

 Fig 1.
 Using an ecological framework, the COVID-19 pandemic is a major disturbance that can push the academic ecosystem to a new, more equitable state.
-A) The academic ecosystem has experienced small disturbances calling for change to the system, such as the need to diversify.
+A) The academic ecosystem has experienced small perturbations calling for change to the system, such as the need to diversify.
 B) Within the current state of the academic ecosystem, the main metric of success is publications and grants.
 C) The disturbance of the COVID-19 pandemic can shift the academic ecosystem to a new, more equitable stable state.
 D) This new stable state is characterized by equal valuation of the publishing and non-publishing aspects of academia, and individuals are valued holistically.
+Value is placed on the process rather than mainly on the number of outputs (i.e., publications, grants, and citations; Montgomery 2021) While the characteristics of the new stable state certainly are present in the current academic ecosystem, in the new ecosystem state they should given more weight.

 Fig. 2.
-Multiple regression models suggest identity of graduate students and postdoctoral scholars influences publication totals.
 The effect of years in training and identity on total publications for A) graduate students (n = 229) and B) postdoctoral scholars (n = 79) leading up to the COVID-19 pandemic.
-Points are the posterior medians, thick lines are 50% credible intervals (CRIs), and thin lines are 95% CRIs.
-Graduate and postdoc yrs indicate the number of years in training.
-First gen = first in family to graduate from college.
-Female = female-identifying respondents.
-BIPOC = Black, Indigenous, and/or a person of color.
-Chronic condition = chronic health condition or disability.
-ESL = respondents with English as a second language.
+Multiple regression models suggest that identity of graduate students and postdoctoral scholars predicts publication totals.
+Each point is the median parameter estimate, thick lines are 50% credible intervals (CRIs), and thin lines are 95% CRIs.
+Graduate and postdoc yrs indicate the number of years in training (as a continuous variable).
+First gen = first in family to graduate from college; female = female respondents; BIPOC = Black, Indigenous, and/or a person of color; chronic condition = chronic health condition or disability; and ESL = respondents with English as a second language as categorical variables (yes/no).